-- (a) On 30 September 2015, KGB acquired an additional 52,500 ordinary shares of RM1.00 each in KASSB representing 15% of the issued and paid-up share capital of KASSB for a total consideration of RM52,500.
-Consequently, from the additional acquisition, KASSB became a 55% owned subsidiary of KGB. - (b) The statutory financial year end was 31 December.
-The share of results in the associate was based on the unaudited financial statements for the 9-month period ended 30 September 2015. - (c) In the previous financial year, the summarised financial information for KASSB was not presented as the interest in the associate was not material to the Group.
+- (a) KGB acquired an additional 52,500 ordinary shares of RM1.00 each in KASSB representing 15% of the issued and paid-up share capital of KASSB for a total consideration of RM52,500.
+Consequently from the additional acquisition, KASSB became a 55% owned subsidiary of KGB. - (b) The statutory financial year end was 31 December.
+The share of results in the associate was based on the unaudited financial statements for the 9-month period ended 30 September 2015.